 The INDEXED BY phrase forces the SQLite query planner to use a particular named index on a DELETE, SELECT, or UPDATE statement.
 The INDEXED BY phrase is an SQLite extension and is not portable to other SQL database engines.

 The "INDEXED BY index-name" phrase specifies that the named index must be used in order to look up values on the preceding table.
 If index-name does not exist or cannot be used for the query, then the preparation of the SQL statement fails.
 The "NOT INDEXED" clause specifies that no index shall be used when accessing the preceding table, including implied indices create by UNIQUE and PRIMARY KEY constraints.
 However, the rowid can still be used to look up entries even when "NOT INDEXED" is specified.

 Some SQL database engines provide non-standard "hint" mechanisms which can be used to give the query optimizer clues about what indices it should use for a particular statement.
-The INDEX BY clause of SQLite is not a hinting mechanism and it should not be used as such.
+The INDEXED BY clause of SQLite is not a hinting mechanism and it should not be used as such.
 The INDEXED BY clause does not give the optimizer hints about which index to use; it gives the optimizer a requirement of which index to use.
-If the query optimizer is unable to use the index specified by the INDEX BY clause, then the query will fail with an error.
+If the query optimizer is unable to use the index specified by the INDEXED BY clause, then the query will fail with an error.